 The following images of early continental European mitre planes are from the collection of John G. Wells, (1929-2018) prominent architect in Berkeley CA. Photos from David Stanley Auctions, April 12, 2019.

-This early European mitre plane, shown below, was found in France.
+This early European mitre plane, dating from the ancient regime, measuring 11 3/4″ long and 2 7/8″ wide, and shown below, was found in France.
 The front tote has an “S” stamped into the iron, probably a maker’s mark.
 At the heel, the sidewalls have been doubled on the inside.
 And the iron has a crown mark, with what appears to be “Perum” below that.
 The wedge and infill bed have been replaced.

-Here is a smaller European mitre plane, it was sold in David Stanley’s Auction twice, and was said to have come from a German musical instrument maker’s shop.
+Here is a smaller 6 1/2″ mitre plane made in Nuremberg; it was sold in David Stanley’s Auction twice, and was said to have come from a German musical instrument maker’s shop.
 The wood appears to be original, and is probably cormier.
 Stamped on the tote is an unusual symbol.

 Hole on front flange of small German mitre plane, started very small and enlarged with files.
 Not perfectly round.

-The following Continental mitre plane was reported to be Flemish; it has the typical early Continental mitre plane features in the lines of the sidewalls, with an additional flourish at the heel.
+The following Continental mitre plane with a sole measuring 8″ long x 2 3/16″ wide, was reported to be Flemish; it has the typical early Continental mitre plane features in the lines of the sidewalls, with an additional flourish at the heel.
 The sole is attached to the body with through-tenons and brazing.
 On the long tote, is the letter “R,” but not reversed, as in the previous example.
 Like some other 18th century (and earlier) metal planes, the rear infill is held in place by pressure from the driven wedge, and is not glued into place.
 No evidence of hide glue fragments were present.
 Both the wedge and rear infill have a ridged surface, showing collapsing grain, which is evident on wood pieces older than 250 years.
 A baluster bridge in iron holds the wedge and iron, which appears to be original, with no cast steel lamination.

 The mitre plane above was photographed by David Stanley Auctions in October, 2022.
 The lack of a front tote, or baluster shaped bridge, and the addition of a front infill suggest that this could possibly be an early English mitre plane.